 In this sense there are few practical limitations on the Court’s discretion to make orders which are inconsistent with pre-existing ADVOs.
 The paramountcy of the best interests of the child does limit the type of orders which may be made, however discretion still largely lies with the Court in this respect.

 Want to know more?
-Contact the Kells Family Law Team.
+Contact our family law team today.